-On a different note, running obviously helped me shed a lot of fat, though before I seriously got into running I had already lost about 15 pounds, much of it fat.
+On a different note, running obviously helped me shed a lot of fat.
+However, before I seriously got into running I had already lost about 15 pounds, much of it fat.
 Running keyed some of my weight loss, but diet habits were what mattered most.

 The thing with a running diet is that, regardless of any weight loss goals, its primary objective is to fuel your recovery from workouts.
-If you run a simple calorie deficit while training regularly, you’re just going to get injured.
-You won’t have enough protein to effectively rebuild your damaged muscles, and you won’t get enough quality carbohydrates to effectively replenish your glycogen stores.
+If you diet with a simple calorie deficit while training regularly, you likely will get injured.
+You won’t have enough protein to effectively rebuild your damaged muscles.
+You won’t get enough quality carbohydrates to effectively replenish your glycogen stores.
 You’ll operate in a state of constant fatigue, which eventually becomes burnout.

 Is there a middle ground if you’re trying to shed fat while endurance training?
 Absolutely.